cflynn07/binary-search-insert/README.md

 [![NPM](https://nodei.co/npm/binary-search-insert.png?compact=true)](https://nodei.co/npm/binary-search-insert/)

 A library for performing a binary search and insert into a sorted array.
-Binary search has a time complexity of O(log(n)) which is substantially faster than a linear search with a time complexity of O(n).
+Binary search has an average time complexity of O(log(n)) which is substantially faster than a linear search with an average time complexity of O(n).

 Installing
 ----------